ziang-feng/chameleon-framework/README.md

 - Run the included `setup-docker.sh` script to setup a containerized Apache HTTP Server for hosting.
 Website is available at [localhost:8080](http://localhost:8080).
 - When the website files are changed, run the `update-site-docker.sh` script to update the server with the newer files.
 Remember to update the version number in meta.json!
 - To change the port that the HTTP server is listening on, modify line 19 in `setup-docker.sh`, change 8080 to the desired port in `docker run -dit -p 8080:80`.
+You will need to remove the previous chameleon container (if running) and run the setup script again.

 Setup other HTTP servers: